Shapira Scroll: Script

 The scroll is written scriptio continua except in the Decalogue, a style never discovered in other Hebrew manuscripts but widely assumed by Shapira's contemporaries to have been the original form of the text.
 In the Decalogue, every word is followed by an interpunct except לא, do not, and nota accusativi.
 The writing, by multiple hands, more closely resembles that of inscriptions like the Mesha Stele, already published by 1878, than it does the Paleo-Hebrew writing later found on parchment, or even the Siloam inscription, which would be published in 1880; even in the nineteenth century the similarity was thought suspect.
 André Lemaire authored a recent paleographic analysis (1997):However, the letter shapes do not correspond exactly to any known ancient West Semitic script.
 It is neither Moabite (although most letters seem like imitations of Moabite writing in the Mesha Stele, which records the ninth-century B.C.E.
-Moabite king Mesha's victories over Israel....) nor "Canaanite" (West Semitic writing from about the 13th to the 11th century B.C.E.).
-It is neither the Hebrew script used during the First Temple period nor the archaizing paleo-Hebrew script found on coins of the First Jewish Revolt against Rome (66–70 C.E.) and the Second Jewish Revolt (132–135 C.E.) and in several of the Dead Sea Scrolls.
-In truth, after a simple look at the facsimile, an experienced paleographer can see it is a forgery.Ginsburg reported that some strips were duplicates in different hands, with very slight differences (noted infra).
+Moabite king Mesha's victories over Israel. ...) nor "Canaanite" (West Semitic writing from about the 13th to the 11th century B.C.E.).
+It is neither the Hebrew script used during the First Temple period nor the archaizing paleo-Hebrew script found on coins of the First Jewish Revolt against Rome (66–70 C.E.) and the Second Jewish Revolt (132–135 C.E.) and in several of the Dead Sea Scrolls.Ginsburg reported that some strips were duplicates in different hands, with very slight differences (noted infra).

 Spelling and wording

 The text uses Moabite spellings, made famous by the Mesha Stele in 1870 but never attested in any Israelite text or on parchment; some aberrant plene spellings, as of יום and סיחן, further suggested forgery.
 The text omits some consonantal yods as well, suggesting an erroneous attempt to replicate Moabite spellings.
 The scroll contains several apparent misspellings, ungrammatical phrases, and words from later Hebrew, which featured prominently in the negative assessments of its authenticity.
-The scroll often replaces Deuteronomic words with close synonyms, including ירא > פחד, שכב > בעל, קצפ > אנפ, לפנים > מעלם, and more; these synonyms are not always exact, resulting in incongruent grammar, and sometimes rely on later meanings unattested in Biblical Hebrew.
+The scroll often replaces Deuteronomic words with close synonyms, including ירא > פחד, שכב > בעל, קצפ > אנפ, לפנים > מעלם, and more; these synonyms are not always exact, resulting in incongruent grammar, and sometimes appear to rely on later meanings unattested in Biblical Hebrew.

 Modern scholarship

 Despite the unanimous assessment of the 19th century scholars who had access to the manuscripts that they were a forgery, a few have argued the scroll was genuine since it was lost.

 Menahem Mansoor argued in 1956 that re-examination of the case would be justified.
-Mansoor's conclusion was immediately attacked by Moshe H. Goshen-Gottstein and by Oskar K. Rabinowicz.
-J. L. Teicher and others argued the scroll could be genuine.
+Mansoor's suggestion was immediately attacked by Moshe H. Goshen-Gottstein and by Oskar K. Rabinowicz, but J. L. Teicher and others argued the scroll could be genuine.